What Is a WISP and Why Do Tax Professionals Need One?

 - Role-based access — Define access levels by job function (partner, preparer, administrative staff, seasonal employee) and restrict each role to necessary systems only.

 - Password policies — Require minimum 12-character passwords using passphrases.
-Implement a password manager for your firm.
-See our guide on creating strong passwords.
+Implement a password manager firm-wide.

-- Onboarding and offboarding procedures — Document how access is provisioned for new hires and—critically—how it is revoked immediately upon termination or role change.
+- Onboarding and offboarding procedures — Document how access is provisioned for new hires and—just as important—how it is revoked immediately upon termination or role change.

 - Physical access controls — Secure server rooms, lock filing cabinets containing paper records, implement clean-desk policies, and control visitor access to areas where taxpayer data is visible.